larryhastings/appeal/README.md

 by Python, and any parameter can use (almost) any converter.
 And those converters can recursively use other converters.

-Realy, anything can be used with anything:
+Really, anything can be used with anything:

 * Converters for positional parameters can take positional parameters, or keyword-only parameters, or `*args`, or `**kwargs`.